 There are free one-week samples so that you can see for yourself how the program works before buying.

 Teacher’s guides and student notebooks are available in print editions or as PDFs.
 You will need a new set of both the teacher’s guide and student notebook(s) for each month.
 You can purchase print editions of teacher’s guides and one or more individual levels of the student notebooks.
 The digital (PDF) versions for each unit include the teacher’s guide and all levels of the student notebooks (for use within your immediate family).
 You cannot purchase individual levels of PDF student notebooks.
 In most cases, if you have two or more children, you will save by going with the digital option.

 Beyond the pre-reader level, you still need to add your own math program, and maybe a phonics program.
 (Gather 'Round plans to have a math program available beginning in the Fall of 2020, although it will be released gradually through the year as it is completed.)
 The program does not have much religious content, so the author recommends her own More than Words: Living Faith Bible Curriculum (published by Master Books).

 Gather ‘Round Homeschool is a new program that is being developed very rapidly, so it is continually evolving based on user feedback.
-I spotted a few spelling and usage errors, and there might be other glitches, but it’s impressive given the short time it has been on the market.
+I spotted a few spelling and usage errors such as those in the quote above, and there might be other glitches, but it’s impressive given the short time it has been on the market.
 (The publisher tells me that they do regular updates to the units if mistakes are reported, and they give free revised editions to people who have bought the digital versions.)
 In spite of minor issues, Gather ‘Round offers one of the easiest-to-use approaches for unit study that will work for the whole family.